-Lesson Learned: 1) Back up more than once per week - perhaps every few hours if you are using virtual tape.
+1) Run backups more than once per week - perhaps every few hours if you are using virtual tape.
 Otherwise, to recover the database, you may need to restore considerable amounts of data as you roll the database forward from the last backup point, which can take a long time, extending the service outage.

 2) Parallelize the backup and restore operations as much as possible (and test the recovery).

-3) Consider whether a single backup system/site is sufficient, since an extended outage of the primary system/site or the backup system/site will leave you vulnerable to another prolonged outage if either system/site also fails.
+3) Consider whether a single backup system/site is sufficient, since an extended outage of the primary system/site will leave you vulnerable to another prolonged outage if the backup system/site also fails.